 Contact: Yist YU (tingyang.yu@epfl.ch)

-Requirement: We are seeking students with experience in post-training of LLMs, particularly with reinforcement learning for LLMs.
-Experience with single-cell genomics and predicting the effects of genetic perturbations is a plus, but not mandatory.
+Requirement: We are seeking students with strong experience in post-training of LLMs, particularly with reinforcement learning.
+Experience with agentic workflows is a huge plus.

 Level: Master